simonvincenthk/simonvincenthk.github.io/_posts/2021-10-08-Automation and Machine Learning for Grid Power-Use Minimization in Sustainable Residential Architecture.md

 ## Acknowledgements

 My honors thesis supervisors,
-Dr. Rustom Bhiladvala, and
+- Dr. Rustom Bhiladvala, and
-Dr. Yang Shi.
+- Dr. Yang Shi.

+Other researchers who helped me significantly,
+- Dr. Ralph Evins, and
+- Dr. Khosro Lari

 ## References

-Howard and Gugger, Deep Learning for Coders with fastai & PyTorch
+Howard and Gugger, *Deep Learning for Coders with fastai & PyTorch*

 [^1]: This is the footnote.